ChrstphrHll/npc_gen/students/Ysaac Aelrue.md

 ---
 ### Description
 - 1st year Halfling Fighter in Treskal
-- wavy black hair that's hanging down to their back, Brown eyes, and Light skin
+- shoulder length curly green hair that's braided, Brown eyes, and Light skin
 - Is Respectful and Superstitious, and has Contentment as their ideal

 ### Organizations